dili91/shakesperean-pokedex/README.md

 - optionally [GraalVM](https://www.graalvm.org/) for native image build and execution
 - optionally [Docker](https://docs.docker.com/) to build project images and run the containerized version of this project

+### Maven wrapper
 The simplest way to run the project is to use the [Maven](https://maven.apache.org/) wrapper bundled in this project.
 Run the following from the root directory:

 `./mvnw compile quarkus:dev`

+### Java execution
 Another possible approach is to build the application jar first and then run it using java lib.

 ```
 ./mvnw compile
 java -jar target/shakespearean-pokedex-1.0.0-SNAPSHOT-runner.jar
 ```

+### Docker container execution
+It is possible to package the application and run it as a Docker container.

+First we need to package the project and create its docker image.

+Package the app:

+`mvn package`

+Then, build the Docker image with:

+`docker build -f src/main/docker/Dockerfile.jvm -t quarkus/shakespearean-pokedex-jvm .`

+Finally run the container using:

+`docker run -i --rm -p 8080:8080 quarkus/shakespearean-pokedex-jvm`

+### Native image execution
+One of the reasons I wanted to use Quarkus for this project is because of its built-in support for native image creation.
+The main advantage of it is that it leverages AOT compilation and almost remove the startup time of the application.
+To do so GraalVM [should be properly configured](https://quarkus.io/guides/building-native-image#configuring-graalvm).

+To create a *native image* run the following ():

+`./mvnw package -Pnative`

+Note: this might take few minutes.

+To run it just:
+`./target/shakespearean-pokedex-1.0.0-SNAPSHOT-runner`

+Have a look at application startup time:

 ## OpenAPI documentation
 SwaggerUI is available at /swagger-ui path.